Globalping: A Community-Driven, Open-Source Platform for Scalable, Real-Time Network Measurements: System Functions and API Overview

 \subsection{Measurement Capabilities}

-Users have to fill in two parameters to run most measurements: the target IP or URL and the origin location, say, Germany.
-Each measurement type has optional configurations that users can set programmatically or through the \FrontEnd{} with the gear icon in Figure \ref{figure:front-end}.
-For instance, the user can decide how many packets they want for their ping measurement.
-Without any configurations, \SystemName{}'s most simple capabilities are:
+Users have to enter two parameters to run most measurements: the target IP or URL and the origin location, such as Germany.
+Each measurement type has optional configurations that users can set programmatically or by \FrontEnd{} with the gear icon in Figure \ref{figure:front-end}.
+For example, the user can decide how many packets they want for their ping measurement.
+Without any configurations, \GlobalpingSystemName{}'s most simple capabilities are:

 \begin{itemize} \item Ping measurements output the RTT for a set of packets sent to and from a target IP address or domain.
-It outputs statistics, such as packet loss, RTT minimum, average, and maximum.
+It outputs statistics, including packet loss and minimum, average, and maximum RTT.

-\item Traceroute measurements visualize a packet's path to a target by showing each hop (router) taken en route with the timing taken to reach each hop.
+\item Traceroute measurements visualize a packet's path to a target by showing each hop (router) along the way, along with the time required to reach each hop.

 \item HTTP measurements check the availability of a web service by sending GET or HEAD requests.
-It also measures the time for DNS resolution and TCP connection establishment with the web service.
+It also measures the time required for DNS resolution and for establishing a TCP connection to a web service.

-\item Multi-hop measurement is similar to traceroute, showing the path taken by packets.
+\item Multi-hop measurement is similar to traceroute, showing the path packets take.
 In addition, they can measure other protocols, such as HTTP or TCP.

 \item DNS measurements are similar to the domain information groper (dig) command.
-The measurements can verify and troubleshoot DNS problems and perform DNS lookups.
+These measurements can verify and troubleshoot DNS problems and perform DNS lookups.

 \end{itemize}